Perfect Homemade Popcorn: The Quest

 - Ghee.
 Which is clarified and slightly toasty butter.
-It’s usually made from unsalted butter, but I bought some with salt in it, because, well, POPCORN.
+It’s usually made from unsalted butter, and is lactose-free.
 Obviously, if you cook something in butter, it tastes like butter.
 And yes, it works.

 - The shape of the pan matters.
 Wider at the top than at the bottom is best.
 A wok, for example, or something like this.
 Why?
 Because as the kernels pop, they will move up the side of the pan, rather than sitting in the bottom to burn.
 If you don’t have one, then just follow the rest of the suggestions, and things will work out alright.

 - Pan lids matter.
 If you have a lid that completely covers the pan, the popcorn will retain and reabsorb the steam that’s created in popping, and steam makes popcorn tough and chewy, rather than light and crisp.
 You have to be able to vent a lot of steam without allowing popcorn to fly all over the place as it pops.
 Try to find a lid that will sit off-center or tipped without falling off or in.